WORKS (2017) - world premiere on June 30th, 2017 at Festival Montpellier Danse (FR)

-WORKS is in many ways a reaction to the changing times, and to the constant evolution of the manner in which dance, and art in general, is being produced.
-It is an attempt to explore new models of artistic production, to question old boundaries and hierarchies, and explore models of inclusiveness and support, as opposed to those of exclusiveness and competition.
+WORKS is in many ways a reaction to the changing times and to the constant evolution of how dance, and art in general, is being created and produced.
+It is an attempt to question old boundaries and hierarchies, to foster a new redistribution of artistic responsibilities and resources.

 Dialogue gives rise to subgroups emerging within the group.
 The gesture fires the smallest details, fingers that point or make “horns” […].
 It follows or contradicts the directions taken by the dancers who form flows, efface them, dissolve, invent, arise.
 The conversation game conducted by […] brilliant and fully invested dancers multiplies the unexpected forms, combines the most diverse feelings and leaves the viewer speechless.
 As if he saw before his eyes, in a joyous and abundant outpouring, the birth of and death of the salt of life itself.

 That the dancers gaze at each other’s eyes on the stage - an obvious fact that is not always present in the artificial context of the show - is also one of the strengths of WORKS by the Israeli choreographer Emanuel Gat, presented on July 2nd at the Agora.
 The […] performers of this production […] are always in contact.
 They transform a learned score into a magical game that prefers the fragility of the moment to technical perfection.